 The brake pedal is located on the right front side of the tractor above the drive pedal along the running board.
 The brake pedal can be used for sudden stops or setting the parking brake.

-NOTE: The brake pedal must be fully pressed to activate the safety interlock switch when starting the tractor.
+NOTE: The brake pedal must be fully depressed when starting the tractor.